[HISTORY: Adopted by the Town Board of the Town of Grand Island 11-16-2015 by L.L. No. 14-2015. Amendments noted where applicable.]

-The Advisory Board shall consist of seven members.
+The Advisory Board shall consist of seven members and up to two alternate members.
 The Town of Grand Island shall be the primary residence of each Advisory Board member.
-Advisory Board members (except for the Town Historian and Historical Society members referenced in § 180-5D below) shall serve a term of four years.
+Advisory Board members (except for the alternate, Town Historian, and Historical Society members referenced in § 180-5E below) shall serve a term of four years.

-Appointment of Advisory Board members shall be made by the Town Board.
+Appointment of Advisory Board members and up to two alternate members shall be made by the Town Board.

 To the extent available in the Town of Grand Island, the Advisory Board should consist of the following: